Georgios-Milis/graph-DBs/README.md

 We implemented testing for each database.
 Run `(database)_tests.py` to verify the correctness of queries.
 You can easily add more tests.

 ### Data
-We have synced the dataset `txt` files and corresponding `pkl` pickles (made for fast loading during experimentation) up to scale 4.
+We have synced the dataset `txt` files, the corresponding `pkl` pickles (made for fast loading during experimentation) and the GraphSON files for the datasets up to scale 3.
 To construct other subsets of data, use the script `data/process_dataset.py` that contains utility functions to process the DBLP V11 dataset.
 The full processed dataset can be found [here](https://drive.google.com/file/d/1FyYhJMTntnDpKKBXBev8cOCE2PkIDjBf).

 ### Contributors (alphabetically)
 - Gkrinias Georgios